christiankral/ElectricalEngineering.jl/README.md

     - Calculate parallel connections of impedances
     - Calculate parallel impedance with or without units

-## Planned Features
+### Input and Output

+- Function `printuln`
     - Print complex variables (including) units in rectangular and polar form
+    - Convert printed quantitiy optionally into a target unit